Quantum broadcast channels: Preliminaries

 \subsection{Classical and quantum systems}

 Throughout this paper, we use labels such as $A,B,C$ to refer to quantum systems, writing $\CH_A$ for the Hilbert space whose unit vectors correspond to the pure states of the quantum system $A$.
 All Hilbert spaces will be finite dimensional, and we abbreviate $\dim\CH_A$ as $|A|$, so that $\CH_A \equiv \mathbb{C}^{|A|}$.
 Given two systems $A$ and $B$, the pure states of their composite system $AB$ correspond to unit vectors in $\CH_{AB} \equiv \CH_A\otimes\CH_B$.
 When we introduce a pure state, we use a superscripted label to identify the system to which the state refers.
 For example, $\ket{\phi}^A \in \CH_A$ and $\ket{\psi}^{AB} \in \CH_{AB}$.
 The same convention will be followed when the state of a quantum system $A$ is described by a density matrix, so that $\rho^{A}\in \mathbb{C}^{|A|\times |A|}$ is a nonnegative definite Hermitian matrix with $\tr\rho^A = 1$.
 For a multipartite density matrix $\rho^{ABC},$ we frequently abbreviate its partial traces as $\rho^{AB} = \tr_C \rho^{ABC}$.
-In later references to the global state, we frequently drop the superscript completely, although the partial traces will always have superscripts.
-We often use the abbreviation $\phi \equiv \proj{\phi}$ when referring to the rank-one density matrix corresponding to a pure state $\ket{\phi}$.
+In later references to the global state, we may however omit the superscript.
+We often use the abbreviation $\phi \equiv \proj{\phi}$ when referring to the rank-one density matrix corresponding to a pure state vector $\ket{\phi}$.